 The parts that are popular to use; are the the slippery elm leaves, flowers and the bark.
 But the Inner Bark of Slippery Elm is the part, which is most commonly used as the most effective means of Herbal Remedies.

 Mucilage taken out of Slippery Elm can be turned into a gel by mixing it with water which can then be taken internally to help soothe and coat the mouth, throat, stomach and the intestine.

 The carbohydrate and the mucilage in slippery elm gives it its demulcent characteristics.

 Slippery Elm Lozenges are preservative free, gluten free, lactose free, sodium free, wheat free, and are vegetarian.
 When you are taking slippery elm in the form of lozenges as soar throat remedies or as cough remedies, try to allow the throat lozenges to dissolve gradually in your mouth and if the lozenges have not treated your soar throat or your cough within 4 to 5 days of having started the home remedies, then stop the treatment and consult your GP.

-In recent years, many elm trees have been destroyed by the Dutch elm disease, which is a type of fungus spread by beetles.
-Fortunately, the horticulturists have succeeded to produce a type of disease resistant elm trees, which should go some way to stop the process of this amazing tree being extinct from the nature.
+In recent years, many types of elm trees have been destroyed by the Dutch elm tree disease including slippery elm trees, which is a type of fungus spread by beetles on elm tree branches.
+Fortunately, the horticulturists have succeeded to produce a type of disease resistant elm trees, which should go some way to stop the process of the elm tree species being extinct completely from the nature.